Freight forwarding reduces the stress of international shipping. It's an ideal role for an IT-literate graduate in business, geography or languages

 A HND in one of the above subjects can also be useful.

-- communication skills - you will be liaising with a variety of people;
+- communication skills, as you'll be liaising with a variety of people

 - numeracy and computer literacy.

 If you have language skills you are more likely to be offered opportunities to work abroad.